 Here it’s a good idea is to group keywords that have a similar intent into one cluster.
 For example, let’s say you’re creating a page about omega 3.
 What are people searching for omega 3 looking for?

-Look at the top 10 search results for that term, and see what topics they cover.
-TF-IDF analysis can give you a better grasp of keywords, but it won’t fully optimize your content.
+Look at the top 10 search results in the SERP for that term, and see what topics they cover.
+TF-IDF analysis can give you a better grasp of keywords, but it’s an ineffective content optimization tool.

 If we analyze the page one results of “omega 3” — a generic query — this is what pops up: